california-energy-commission/MIDAS/appendix-a.md

 # Appendix A - Uploading to MIDAS

 Only CEC approved entities can upload to MIDAS.
-After establishing a MIDAS account by registering through the `registration` API endpoint and verifying your email, request upload capabilities by sending an email to midas@energy.ca.gov from your LSE email account.
-The email must come from a utility or CCA account, and should include the information you used when creating the account in MIDAS.
+After establishing a MIDAS account by registering through the `registration` API endpoint and verifying your email, request upload capabilities through the `uploadaccess/request` API endpoint with your LSE account username.
+If you do not receive a confirmation email for the granted access, please reach out by email at midas@energy.ca.gov.
 CEC staff will review your request and respond.

-Note: Utilities may be assigned either distribution or energy company access to MIDAS.
+Note: Utilities may be assigned distribution and energy company access to MIDAS.
 These assignments change what rates the user is allowed to upload.

-## Rate and Holiday Upload Support
+## Rate Upload Support

 LSEs are encouraged to reach out to CEC staff at midas@energy.ca.gov with any questions or issues with MIDAS.
 Staff will do their best to answer any questions and address issues quickly.